Common Myths in Wisconsin's School Choice Programs

 There are several myths associated with the Milwaukee Parental Choice Program commonly used to try to discredit the program.
 The following section counters those myths with facts about the program.

-1. Myth: Schools in the MPCP are not accountable.
+1. Myth: Schools in Wisconsin's school choice programs are not accountable.

 This is not true.